04 Mar 10 Ways that a Hosted Cloud Phone System Drives Marketing Success

 Unlike the Mad Men era, today’s marketing professionals are not enjoying “3 martini lunches” while they look over color samples and stock photos, or flip through their rolodex.

 Instead, they’re pouring over mountains of analytical data and market research, so they can optimize campaigns, increase brand visibility, establish competitive advantage, expand marketplaces, and populate the sales funnel with qualified leads.
-And that’s why one of the most valuable tools in the marketing world today is a hosted VoIP phone system.
+And that’s why one of the most valuable tools in the marketing world today is a hosted cloud phone system.

 1. Get Customized Local Numbers